Tufte

 The line and scatter plots make use of Tufte's range-frame concept, which aims to make the frame (axis) lines "effective data-communicating element[s]" by showing the minimum and maximum values in each axis.
 The default line style uses a circle marker with gaps between line segments.

-This is built on top of matplotlib
+This is built on top of matplotlib.
+This

 means other functions or methods can be used in

-conjunction with tufte
+conjunction with tufte plots.

 For more information, checkout the repository on GitHub.